 Poor management of processing claims can negatively impact a facility’s healthcare revenue cycle.
 ECLAT Health Solutions has a team of professional medical coders that can provide the hospital billing and coding solutions you need to keep your healthcare facility in working order.
-It is our mission to help streamline a positive patient medical experience though providing accurate medical coding and billing solutions.
+It is our mission to help streamline a positive patient medical experience through providing accurate medical coding and billing solutions.
 Below are six of the common reasons claim denial issues may arise at your healthcare facility.

 1. Claims are not filed on time

 Every claim is given a specific amount of time to be submitted and considered for payment.
-Neglecting to submit a claim before it’s due date often results in a healthcare practice paying for it at their own expense.
+Neglecting to submit a claim before its due date often results in a healthcare practice paying for it at their own expense.
 Most of the time, healthcare providers may miss filing claims on time due to incomplete or lost superbills, also known as charge tickets or an itemized list of patient services.
-Even when claims are corrected, they can be denied when submitted after its filing date has passed.
+Even when claims are corrected, they can be denied when submitted after their filing date has passed.

-2. Inaccurate insurance ID number on claim
+2. Inaccurate insurance ID number on the claim

 It is the provider’s responsibility to verify a patient’s current information upon each visit, which includes current changes to insurance.
-Old insurance cards and ID numbers submitted on an original claim may not be recognized by the an insurance company or payer.
+Old insurance cards and ID numbers submitted on an original claim may not be recognized by an insurance company or payer.
 Entering information manually can also result in medical coding and billing mistakes, especially if staff members aren’t trained with the proper data entry techniques.